mniszka/syllogistic/README.md

 # syllogistic

 A user write two or more sentences which are premises.
-The program return a conclussion.
+The program return a conclussion.<br>

-Example:
+Example:<br>
 premise 1: All humans are mammals <br>
-premise 2: No mammal is a reptile
+premise 2: No mammal is a reptile<br>
-conclussion: No reptile is human
+conclussion: No reptile is human<br>